 If you only have one day to spend at Disneyland, we recommend purchasing Lightning Lane Multi Pass and prioritizing in order to do them all.
 We will note which rides offer Single Rider if you want a shorter wait and do not mind being split up from your party.
 If you don't want to get wet, skip Splash Mountain.
 Don't have any interest in Star Wars?
 Leave those to the super fans.

-• Tiana's Bayou Adventure (formerly Splash Mountain) - This log flume ride is undergoing a re-theme to a "Princess and the Frog" storyline.
-It opens in 2024!
+- Tiana's Bayou Adventure (formerly Splash Mountain) - This log flume ride takes us down the Bayou with Tiana and friends in search of the missing ingredient for her Mardi Gras party.
+It includes fun music, beautiful views and world-class animatronics.
 But if you don't like to get wet and need to skip a ride, this is a good one to drop.
 Literally.
 There's a big drop.
 This ride has Single Rider.

 Thrills for "Star Wars" Fans

 If you are a huge "Star Wars" fan, you should add an extra day to your journey because the addition of Star Wars: Galaxy’s Edge at the back of Disneyland will definitely take a few hours to explore, ride the attractions and eat the food.
 To conquer this land means to remove some other attractions from your itinerary, so you’ll have to set priorities.
-Stay Wars fans may especially enjoy visiting during the Season of the Force, when Space Mountain becomes Hyperspace Mountain.
+Stay Wars fans may especially enjoy visiting in May (Star Wars Month), when Space Mountain becomes Hyperspace Mountain.

-• Star Tours (located in Tomorrowland) - This older classic attraction has a much shorter wait than the other two "Star Wars" rides, but it's toadlly fun.
+- Star Tours (located in Tomorrowland) - This older classic attraction has a much shorter wait than the other two "Star Wars" rides, but it's toadally fun.
 Each time you ride, you might have different adventures with different "Star Wars" characters, both new and old.
 New adventures get added from time to time making each experience you have unique.

-• Millennium Falcon: Smugglers Run - Step into the cockpit of the Millennium Falcon.
+- Millennium Falcon: Smugglers Run - Step into the cockpit of the Millennium Falcon.
 You'll be assigned the role of either pilot, gunner or engineer.
 Smugglers Run is an interactive game style attraction where the whole group must work together to complete the mission.
 This ride has Single Rider (psst ...
 Single Riders usually get assigned as engineer.)
+As of May 22, 2026, this ride gets new characters (Mandalorian and Grogu) and destinations added, as well as new jobs for the riders.

 Disneyland Things You Cannot Find at Disney World